EPA Citizen Science Initiatives

 Borrowing a Digital Radon Monitor from your local library

 The EPA are currently collaborating with Wexford Libraries in piloting a study to target householders that have previously carried out a three month radon test showing concentrations above the national reference level (200 Bq/m3).
 Wexford householders/library members are being offered the opportunity to borrow a digital radon monitor in the same way as a book would be borrowed.
-The service allows users that have already tested high for radon and not yet reduced concentrations to quickly and easily confirm that the concentrations of radon in their homes remains above the action level.
+The service allows users that have already tested high for radon and not yet reduced concentrations to quickly and easily confirm that radon in their homes remains above the action level.
 Information and advice is available from the EPA to support householders in reducing their exposure to this carcinogenic gas.

-It is hoped that this pilot study will help to evaluate the effectiveness of how digital radon monitors encourage homeowners to remediate their homes for radon.
-The pilot study was launched in Bunclody library (only) during Science week 2019 and has been extended to New Ross library as part of the Wexford Science Festival in November 2020.
+It is hoped that this study will help to evaluate the effectiveness of how digital radon monitors encourage homeowners to remediate their homes for radon.
+The pilot study was launched in Bunclody library during Science week 2019 and has been extended to New Ross library as part of the Wexford Science Festival in November 2020.